dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 `HandleKeyUp` must be called when a `Key` is removed from the `KeyState.Down` list.

-`HandleTextInput` must be called when `KeyboardState.Text` changes.
+`HandleKeyChar` must be called when a character is added to `KeyboardState.Text`.

 ## Enums